Last updated: April 1, 2025

 Unpaid depiction of tobacco use or tobacco products in TV, film or other media that is not legitimate journalistic, artistic, or academic expression or legitimate social or political commentary

-The regulations do not address unpaid depiction because the definition of “tobacco product advertisement” encompasses “any representation . . . for the purpose of promoting a tobacco product”; and thus does not encompass unpaid depiction, which generally is not for the purpose of promoting a tobacco product.
-Therefore, the regulatory status code “Allowed” is assigned.
+The law does not address unpaid depiction because the definition of “advertisement” encompasses “any representation . . . for the purpose of promoting directly or indirectly a tobacco product,” and thus does not encompass unpaid depiction, which generally is not for the purpose of promoting a tobacco product.

 To align with FCTC Art.
 13 and the FCTC Art.
 13 Guidelines, the law should make clear that unpaid depiction of tobacco use or tobacco products in TV, film or other entertainment media is prohibited.